 The column grid only focuses on vertical alignment, and if you need to organize multiple elements on your web page in a more complex way, you can always count on a modular grid.

-Everyday use for modular grids is mobile phone home screens that show the entire collection of apps and websites that display collections of items in their category pages.
+Everyday use for modular grids is mobile phone home screens that show the entire collection of apps and websites for example such as VPNWelt.com that display collections of items in their category pages.

 The baseline grid creates the most consistency.
 It is useful when you need to use a lot of white space on your web page.